Table of contents

 Munchables, a play-to-earn NFT game built on the Blast blockchain ( an Ethereum L2 network) experienced an exploit within a Munchables smart contract.
 Hackers were able to steal funds intended for user in-game purchases.
 Initial reports indicated a loss of $62.5 million worth of Ether (ETH) stolen from Munchables user accounts.

-Hackers targeted Curio DeFi, a decentralised finance platform, exploiting a classic re-entrancy vulnerability in its smart contract.
+Hackers targeted Curio DeFi, a decentralized finance platform, exploiting a classic re-entrance vulnerability in its smart contract.
 They took advantage of a loophole, allowing them to call the contract function multiple times in a single transaction, resulting in the loss of $16 million worth of crypto assets from the platform.

 Shido, a blockchain project based on Proof-of-Stake, offers staking rewards for its native token (SHIDO).
 Hackers found a mistake in Shido's staking smart contract, allowing them to create more SHIDO tokens without depositing any assets.
 They flooded the market with these tokens, causing a significant price drop.
 Investors lost heavily as the token price fell by over 94%, resulting in stolen assets worth over $35 million.